State Complaint Number for MLTC Problems - 1-866-712-7197

 a.
 Prior authorization

-- Expedited - 3 business days from request for service, subject to extension described below.
+- Expedited - 72 hours from request for service, subject to extension described below, if criteria are met.

 - Standard – within 3 business days of receipt of necessary information, but no more than 14 calendar days of receipt of request for services, subject to extension described below.